SigmaHQ/sigma-specification/specification/sigma-correlation-rules-specification.md

     gte: 100
 ```

-To select a range , you can use the map AND
+To define a range, you can use the conjunction 'AND' in the mapping.

 Example "101 to 200":
 ```yaml